In this article:

 You can sell anytime, but it’s smart to wait at least two years before selling.
 By living in your home for at least two years, you can exclude up to $250,000 (or $500,000 if you’re married) of the profits of the sale from your taxes, thanks to the Two Year Ownership and Use Rule.
 If you can’t wait that long, let’s talk math.

 From there, you must calculate how much equity you’ve accrued and/or how much of your mortgage’s balance you’ve already paid down.
-This calculator is a great resource for inputting your numbers.
-(It will take most homeowners at least two years to reach breakeven point with equity and payments, but the market fluctuates — so this is why you calculate!)
+(This calculator is a great resource for inputting your numbers.)
+It will take most homeowners at least two years to reach breakeven point with equity and monthly mortgage payments, but the market fluctuates — so this is why you calculate it.

 Most importantly, you must determine a realistic price for your home.
-Research list prices of comparable homes in your area and have a professional do a comparative market analysis or home evaluation done.
-You know what you bought your home for but, even if it’s only been a year, demand may have changed in your area so you could ask for more — or have to settle for less.
+Research list prices of comparable homes in your area and have a professional conduct a comparative market analysis or home evaluation.
+You know what you bought your home for but, even if it’s only been a year, demand may have changed in your area so you could ask for more — or may have to settle for less.
+(You can get a free home valuation with Orchard.
+Our estimates are within 3.7% of the finale sale price.)

 Finally, calculate the costs associated with selling your house.
-If your ultimate home sale price ensures you recoup your down payment, closing costs, to-date mortgage and insurance payments, nets enough profit to justify your equity gain, and offset the selling costs, you can sell your home soon after buying without taking a loss.
+If your ultimate home sale price ensures you recoup your down payment, closing costs, mortgage and insurance payments to-date, nets enough profit to justify your equity gain, and offsets the selling costs, you can sell your home soon after buying without taking a loss.
 (And remember, if you sell your house after two years, you’ll also get a nice tax credit.)

 When does it benefit you to sell fast?